Emancipation Proclamation: Coverage

+Also, six additional counties and two independent cities were exempted in the Union-controlled Tidewater region of Virginia.
+And, in Louisiana, the city of New Orleans and the 13 named parishes were exempted because Lincoln regarded them as loyal to the Union.
+These exemptions left unemancipated an additional 300,000 slaves.

+The Emancipation Proclamation resulted in the emancipation of a substantial percentage of the slaves in the Confederate states as the Union armies advanced through the South and slaves escaped to Union lines, or slave owners fled, leaving slaves behind.
+The Emancipation Proclamation also committed the Union to ending slavery in addition to preserving the Union.

-Although the Proclamation had freed most slaves as a war measure, it had not made slavery illegal.
-Of the states that were exempted from the Proclamation, Maryland, Missouri, Tennessee, and West Virginia prohibited slavery before the war ended.
+Although the Emancipation Proclamation resulted in the gradual freeing of most slaves, it did not make slavery illegal.
+Of the states that were exempted from the Emancipation Proclamation, Maryland, Missouri, Tennessee, and West Virginia prohibited slavery before the war ended.
 In 1863, President Lincoln proposed a moderate plan for the Reconstruction of the captured Confederate State of Louisiana.
 Only 10 percent of the state's electorate had to take the loyalty oath.
-The state was also required to accept the Proclamation and abolish slavery in its new constitution.
+The state was also required to accept the Emancipation Proclamation and abolish slavery in its new constitution.
 By December 1864, the Lincoln plan abolishing slavery had been enacted not only in Louisiana, but also in Arkansas and Tennessee.
-In Kentucky, Union Army commanders relied on the Proclamation's offer of freedom to slaves who enrolled in the Army and provided freedom for an enrollee's entire family; for this and other reasons the number of slaves in the state fell by more than 70 percent during the war.
-However, in Delaware and Kentucky, slavery continued to be legal until December 18, 1865, when the Thirteenth Amendment went into effect.
+In Kentucky, Union Army commanders relied on the Proclamation's offer of freedom to slaves who enrolled in the Army and provided freedom for an enrollee's entire family; for this and other reasons, the number of slaves in the state fell by more than 70 percent during the war.
+However, in Delaware and Kentucky, slavery continued to be legal until December 18, 1865, when the Thirteenth Amendment took effect.

 Background

-Precedents in the American Revolution

-During the American Revolution, British commanders issued Dunmore's Proclamation (1775) and the Philipsburg Proclamation (1779).
-Similar to the Emancipation Proclamation, the British proclamations only freed slaves owned by rebels.

 Military action prior to emancipation

 The Fugitive Slave Act of 1850 required individuals to return runaway slaves to their owners.
-During the war, in May 1861, Union general Benjamin Butler declared that slaves who escaped to Union lines were contraband of war, and accordingly he refused to return them.
+During the war, in May 1861, Union general Benjamin Butler declared that three slaves who escaped to Union lines were contraband of war, and accordingly he refused to return them, saying to a man who sought their return, "I am under no constitutional obligations to a foreign country, which Virginia now claims to be".
 On May 30, after a cabinet meeting called by President Lincoln, "Simon Cameron, the secretary of war, telegraphed Butler to inform him that his contraband policy 'is approved.'"
 This decision was controversial because it could have been taken to imply recognition of the Confederacy as a separate, independent sovereign state under international law, a notion that Lincoln steadfastly denied.
 In addition, as contraband, these people were legally designated as "property" when they crossed Union lines and their ultimate status was uncertain.